PdskDev/microservice_nodejs_sequelize_postgresql_docker/README.md

 This tutorial project implements a microservice built under Node.js + Express using the Sequelize ORM and a Postgresql database then all mounted on 2 Docker containers.

-How to test:
+How to test on your computer:

-- Install Docker Desktop on your workstation
+- Install Docker Desktop,
 - Install Postman,
-- Git clone of the project,
+- Create project folder and Git clone https://github.com/PdskDev/microservice_nodejs_sequelize_postgresql_docker.git,
-- In the terminal go to the root of the project, run the commands:
+- In the terminal go to the root of the project folder, run the commands:

           1. docker compose build
           2. docker compose up

-- Once the containers are activated, test with Postman on the roads
+- Once the containers are activated, test with Postman with following routes

 Welcome test message Get: localhost:3000/